pdjonov/vec3.net/Content/posts/2025-09-07-vulkan-memory-types.md

 These tell us (well, these _strongly suggest_) the location of the memory:

 * `DEVICE_LOCAL` means that the GPU can _efficiently_ access this memory.

-If this bit is missing, then the GPU's access to this memory might be _slow(er)_, and thus the memory type is only suitable for small bits of read-_once_ configuration data (like, perhaps, a command stream).
+  If this bit is missing, then the GPU's access to this memory will be _slow(er)_ than otherwise.
-* `HOST_VISIBLE` means that the CPU can access this memory.
+* `HOST_VISIBLE` means that the CPU can map a pointer to this memory and access it.
-  * If it's paired with `DEVICE_LOCAL`, that usually indicates that the CPU and GPU can deconflict access to some region of VRAM and that the CPU is therefore allowed to map and access it directly.
+  * If it's paired with `DEVICE_LOCAL`, that usually indicates that the CPU and GPU can efficiently deconflict access to some shared bit of RAM or VRAM and that the CPU is therefore allowed to map and access it directly.
+That makes this an excellent candidate for uniform buffers, dynamic mesh vertex buffers, things like that.

     This combination is typically seen on integrated GPUs and on mobile devices where main RAM and VRAM are the same thing, but it's also present on newer discrete desktop GPUs, where the trend is to make more and more of VRAM visible to the CPU over the PCIe bus.
 (Look up the terms BAR and ReBAR for more info.)
-  * If it's present but `DEVICE_LOCAL` is absent, then this is probably part of system RAM which the GPU can nevertheless access (if more slowly.)
+  * If it's present, but `DEVICE_LOCAL` is absent, then this is probably part of system RAM which the GPU can nevertheless access (if more slowly).
+That makes it well-suited (in the absence of a better option) for read-_once_ data, such as staging buffers, small uniform buffers which won't fall out of cache, unindexed vertex buffers (or those used with very cache-friendly indexing).
   * If it's absent, then that's probably a part of VRAM which the CPU is _not_ allowed to touch because the cost of deconflicting external CPU access from internal GPU access to (that part of) VRAM is just too expensive.
 * `LAZILY_ALLOCATED` is interesting.
 It represents those special small regions of ultrafast VRAM mentioned above.
 Those generally have to be carefully managed by the graphics driver, so this flag is incompatible with `HOST_VISIBLE`, the CPU is _not_ allowed to directly touch it.
 Assume the driver is deploying tiny demons to do magic on your behalf.
 (Okay, fine, I'll be serious: this has to do with how framebuffers are allocated on a GPU which uses a [tiled rendering](https://en.wikipedia.org/wiki/Tiled_rendering) approach, and these approaches require the aforementioned special small fast memories.)